HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-* lang: 23.83% of desktop and 23.05% of manifests are using the lang tag to specify the primary language for the value of the manifest’s localizable members.
+* lang: 24% of desktop and 23% of mobile manifests are using the `lang` tag to specify the primary language for the value of the manifest’s localizable members.
-* display: “Standalone” mode is the most common display mode, used by  almost 3/4 of websites that define a display mode.
+* display: `standalone` mode is the most common display mode, used by  almost 3/4 of websites that define a display mode.
 It’s also  one of the display modes that enables an app to be installable.

 {{ figure_markup(
   image="display_values.png",
-  caption="PWA manifest display values.", description="Bar chart that shows the top manifest values used in PWAs.
-Standalone with 70.54% on desktop and minimal-ui with 7.73% are the top 2 values used.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=463813741&format=interactive", sheets_gid="264101844", sql_file="top_manifest_display_values.sql"
+  caption="PWA manifest display values.", description="Bar chart that shows the top manifest values used in PWAs. `standalone` with 71% on desktop and `minimal-ui` with 8% are the top 2 values used.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=463813741&format=interactive", sheets_gid="264101844", sql_file="top_manifest_display_values.sql"
   )
 }}

-* orientation: Most PWAs, 79.93% for desktop and 78.62% for mobile do not define a preferred orientation.
-When set, the most frequently used value is “portrait,” with 13.11% on desktop and 14.61% on mobile web sites defining that value on their manifest.
+* `orientation`: Most PWAs, 80% for desktop and 79% for mobile do not define a preferred orientation.
+When set, the most frequently used value is “portrait,” with 13% on desktop and 15% on mobile web sites defining that value on their manifest.
-* icons: PWAs need to generate different icon sizes to accommodate the range of surfaces where the app can be advertised and placed.
+* `icons`: PWAs need to generate different icon sizes to accommodate the range of surfaces where the app can be advertised and placed.
 Many tools exist to generate the plethora of icons needed for different desktop and mobile environments.
-The 2 most common icon sizes present in manifest files are 192x192 and 512x512.
+The 2 most common icon sizes present in manifest files are `192x192` and `512x512`.
 Both sizes appear in around 70% of the manifest files analyzed.

 {{ figure_markup(
   image="top-icon-sizes.png",
-  caption="Top PWA manifest icon sizes.", description="Bar chart that depicts the most used sizes for icons in the manifest file.
-192x192 and 512x512 are the top icon sizes used with around 70% of manifest using these sizes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=1961814023&format=interactive", sheets_gid="1009563515", sql_file="top_manifest_icon_sizes.sql"
+  caption="Top PWA manifest icon sizes.", description="Bar chart that depicts the most used sizes for icons in the manifest file. `192x192` and `512x512` are the top icon sizes used with around 70% of manifest using these sizes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS7KgpDrr_m20ZDaHDBYLFSGNVdj3lhGHbHopEi4071q21U5rZDJfbYrrdyaEIU1D9cwgxxBCI6NBsV/pubchart?oid=1961814023&format=interactive", sheets_gid="1009563515", sql_file="top_manifest_icon_sizes.sql"